 Dear foodie tribe,

-Either you are spending it alone with immediate/extended family, I hope my two cents could be helpful in handling this big holiday meal.
+Whether you are spending it alone or with immediate/extended family, I hope my two cents could be helpful in handling this big holiday meal.

-I am sharing in the short video below all the Thanksgiving lessons I learned the hard way over the last twelve years.
+In the short video below I am sharing all the Thanksgiving lessons I’ve learned the hard way over the last twelve years.

-I hosted Thanksgiving dinner for the first time, one year after I was naturalized American.
+I hosted Thanksgiving dinner for the first time, one year after I was a naturalized American.

 It was fairly stressful to cook a full Thanksgiving meal for the first time, on my own, to American guests who perfectly know the tradition.